 Having caught one, foraged for one, or even bought a live one it’s time to cook and dress it.

-- If you’re cooking a live crab, first bring a large pot of well-salted water to the boil.
+- If you're cooking a live crab, first bring a large pot of well-salted water to the boil.
 (If using a ready-cooked fresh crab, proceed to the next step.)
-Add the crab to the pan and boil for 20-30 minutes.
+Add the crab to the pan, return to the boil, turn down the heat and simmer gently for 12 minutes per kg.
 Remove from the water and stand on its nose to allow the water to drain away as the crab cools.

 - To prepare the cooked, cooled crab, first remove the legs by twisting them off where they meet the body.